 - DO NOT OVERLOAD

 - DRIVE AT MODERATE SPEEDS, OBSERVE LEGAL LIMITS

 - AVOID DRIVING OVER POTHOLES, OBSTACLES, CURBS OR EDGES OF PAVEMENT

 - AVOID EXCESSIVE WHEEL SPINNING

-- IF YOU SEE ANY DAMAGE TO A TIRE, REPLACE WITH THE SPARE AND VISIT ANY NOKIAN TYRE RETAILER AT ONCE
+- IF YOU SEE ANY DAMAGE TO A TIRE, REPLACE WITH THE SPARE AND VISIT ANY NOKIAN TYRES RETAILER AT ONCE

-- IF YOU HAVE ANY QUESTIONS, CONTACT YOUR NOKIAN TYRE RETAILER
+- IF YOU HAVE ANY QUESTIONS, CONTACT YOUR NOKIAN TYRES RETAILER

 FAILURE TO OBSERVE ANY OF THE RECOMMENDED PRECAUTIONS CONTAINED IN THIS OWNER’S MANUAL CAN LEAD TO ERRATIC VEHICLE BEHAVIOR AND/OR TIRE DAMAGE.